feng-li/movingknots/README.md

 Dependences
 -----------

-This package depends on Feng Li's `flutils` package
-<https://bitbucket.org/fli/flutils/>.
-Please follow the link to download the latest
-version and place it in a folder where the running template (see next session) can find.
+This package depends on Feng Li's [`flutils`](https://github.com/feng-li/flutils) package.
+Please follow the link to download the latest version and place it in a folder where the running template (see next session) can find.

 Run the code